 Assistant Professor, Health & Mental Health

 Scott Easton, PhD, joined the Boston College Graduate School of Social Work (GSSW) faculty in 2011.
-Prior to his appointment in the GSSW concentration of Health and Mental Health, Dr. Easton worked as a therapist or counselor in several practice settings (public agency, adolescent substance abuse center, university admissions).
+Prior to his appointment in the GSSW Department of Health and Mental Health, Dr. Easton worked as a therapist or counselor in several practice settings (public agency, adolescent substance abuse center, university admissions).
 He enjoys incorporating those experiences into courses that he teaches such as Human Behavior in the Social Environment, Psychosocial Pathology, and Research Methods.